sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 Let's go through this test step by step.

-As first step, we add `BrowserWebDriverContainer` with the annotation `@Container`, so that the Selenium container is managed by Testcontainer.
+As first step, we add `BrowserWebDriverContainer` with the annotation `@Container`, so that the Selenium container is managed by Testcontainers.
 The next step is to configure the Selenium container can access to the Spring Boot application that is started on the host.
 Therefore, we have to configure that the container has access to the host (`.withAccessToHost(true)`).
 But this is not enough.
 We also have to expose the host port of the Spring Boot application to the Selenium container.
-Testcontainer prepares a static helper method for this use case (`Testcontainers.exposeHostPorts(heroPort)`).
+Testcontainers prepares a static helper method for this use case (`Testcontainers.exposeHostPorts(heroPort)`).
 But how to get the host port of the Spring Boot application?
 Spring Boot test module has a test utility annotation `@LocalServerPort`.
 So it is sufficient that a class property have this annotation, so that Spring Boot can register the port number to this class property.